Britten66/reno-budget-tracker/README.md

 A GitHub Actions workflow runs the test suite on every pull request to `main` runs `./mvnw test`.
 Builds pass green before anything merges.

-## Clean code

-A few things I focused on:

-- Meaningful names: descriptive loop variables like `singleExpense` instead of `e` (a habit from *Clean Code*, Ch.
-2)
-- Immutability:  `Expenses` can't be changed once created One job per class ..
-Expenses holds a cost, BudgetTracker does calculations, BudgetController handles the web layer.

 ## Here is a problem I hit

 When I moved the project between machines, the Maven wrapper folder (`.mvn`) didn't come across because hidden folders got skipped.
 I fixed it by installing Maven and running `mvn -N wrapper:wrapper` to regenerate it... which mattered because GitHub Actions runs `./mvnw` and needs that folder.